Beavering away: nature's heroes

 We've released beavers to an area of river running through the edge of Exmoor to help us tackle the challenges brought by climate change.

-Earlier this year an adult pair of Eurasian beavers were released at Holnicote Estate in Somerset to improve flood management and support wildlife on the rivers we care for.
+In January 2020, an adult pair of Eurasian beavers were released at Holnicote Estate in Somerset to improve flood management and support wildlife on the rivers we care for.

 The beavers are helping to make areas of the river more resilient to climate change and the extremes of weather it will bring.
 The dams they create will hold water in dry periods, help to lessen flash-flooding downstream, reduce erosion and improve water quality.